-The School of Information Sciences has various assistantship positions available which are awarded on a competitive bases to qualified students (campus and distance).
+The School of Information Sciences has graduate teaching assistantships (GTAs) available to be awarded on a competitive bases to qualified students (campus and distance) who are fully admitted as potential degree candidates.
 An assistantship is a financial award to a graduate student for part-time work while pursuing an advanced degree.
 Appointments are normally on a one-fourth to one-half time basis, usually requiring 10 – 20 hours of service per week.
 Positions include a waiver of tuition and maintenance fees for the period of the appointment in accordance with university policy.

 Students are encouraged to apply early before each upcoming academic year.
-Applications for assistantship positions beginning in the fall must be submitted by March 1.
-Awards will be announced beginning April 1 and will continue as funding is available.
-Funding becomes available at different times throughout the academic year and selections will be made from the pool of applicants.
+Applications for assistantship positions beginning in the fall must be submitted by February 15.